 Moalboal is obviously a good destination in Cebu for water adventures, like scuba diving, swimming with the sardines and going island hopping.
 But in all honesty, it isn’t that perfect for those wanderlust souls who love meditating with nature and those who want to chill at the beach while sipping a cup of coffee or tea, or even a glass of margarita.
 Yeah, you can surely consider getting some booze and tropical vibes altogether at some local beach bars or at your resort bars, but IMHO, you got other options, like Bantayan Island and Siquijor (which I hope I can get some time to write my blog about my trip to those destinations so I can convince you more!).

 Nevertheless, there are a few lovely and breathtaking resorts there where comfort and experience offer great value for the money you’ll spend and a lot of activities you can enjoy while in Moalboal.

 ***As usual, all texts and opinions are all mine.***

 Have you been to Moalboal or been wanting to go there?
-Let me hear your thoughts in the comment section about Moalboal.
-Thank you!
+Let me hear your thoughts in the Comment section.